 Dental Implants: Dental implants are the best long-term replacement for missing teeth.
 It has 2 parts – a metal implant (abutment) that is placed inside the jaw and an artificial tooth similar to a dental crown placed on top.
 It looks, feels, and functions like a natural tooth.
 Despite the long procedure time, it is incredibly popular owing to its 98% success rate.

 Caring For Your Restoration

 If you or a loved one has a chipped, broken, damaged, or missing tooth, give Anoka Dental a call on (763) 421-4002 to book a visit.
-Our expert dental team will ensure that they restore your oral health, giving back your radiant smile.
+Our expert team of dentists will ensure that they restore your oral health, giving back your radiant smile.
 Alternatively, you can also fill this form to schedule your appointment.